 - PHY 205: Essentials of Physics for the Health Sciences

-- HSC 217: Statistics for the Health Sciences or ECN 213(mathematics).
+- HSC 217: Statistics for the Health Sciences.
 Statistics is required for graduate study.

 The applicant must demonstrate knowledge of basic human communication and swallowing processes, including their biological, neurological, acoustic, psychological, developmental, and linguistic and cultural bases.